VideoGameBench: Can Vision-Language Models complete popular video games?

 To make \benchmarkname{} finer-grained, and not just one in which we assign binary pass/fail scores to each game, we introduce an automated progress tracking mechanism to detect what levels or stages of the game the agent managed to complete in each run.
 To do this, we introduce a novel method for tracking progress: we first scrape game screen checkpoint images (e.g. the end of a level) from YouTube video walkthroughs of each game -- specifically walkthroughs that have timestamp pointers for each level in their descriptions (see Appendix~\ref{appendix:walkthroughs}).
 We show the distribution of these checkpoints throughout each game in Appendix~\ref{appendix:game-distribution}.

 We automatically detect which checkpoint an agent has reached by applying perceptual image hashing~\citep{marr1980theory,buchner2013imagehash} to every frame outputted by the emulator during the agent's gameplay.
 We compute the hamming distance~\citep{https://doi.org/10.1002/j.1538-7305.1950.tb00463.x} between the current game frame and all of the perceptual hashes of the scraped checkpoint frames and check if they have a hamming distance below a certain threshold (see Appendix~\ref{appendix:perceptual-hashing}) to determine if an agent has reached a certain checkpoint of the game (see Figure~\ref{fig:checkpoints}).
+We note that our frame matching method is similar to~\citet{autosplit2025}, which is used in the ``speedrunning'' community; however, their system is meant to be used as standalone software that does not easily plug into our system.
 To compute the agent's \benchmarkname{} score for a specific game, we track the furthest checkpoint reached by the agent, lookup the timestamp in the associated walkthrough video, and compute the percentage of the game completed.
-See Appendix~\ref{appendix:checkpoints} for a detailed list of these progress checkpoint images.
+See Appendix~\ref{appendix:checkpoints} for a detailed list of these manually determined checkpoints.